who-blackbird/who-blackbird.github.io/contents/run_quality_control.md

 This is the process of translating raw electrical signal data from an ON sequencer to DNA sequence.
 Basecalling is a critical step in the analysis workflow as poor basecalling results in poor sequence data.

-Many basecallers exist - but for now we will be using Guppy v3.4.5developed by ON.
+Many basecallers exist - but for now we will be using Guppy v3.4.5 developed by ON.

 For basecalling it is important to know which Flow Cell and Library Prep Kit was used.